 Osmosis Best Practices and Guidelines

 Osmosis is a web- and mobile application that makes medical education more efficient.
-Curricular content from our courses is uploaded to the Osmosis system by UICOM coordinators or other staff/students, depending on campus.
-The system scans the text on these documents and provides relevant educational content like videos, USMLE-style practice questions, references to First Aid, etc. for students to use while studying.
+Students can create their own workspaces and invite their peers and upload curricular content from our courses (or other materials).
+If users upload materials to Osmosis, the system scans the text on these documents and provides relevant suggestions for educational content like videos, USMLE-style practice questions, references to First Aid, etc. for students to use while studying.
 Here is their YouTube channel to get an idea of what they offer: https://www.youtube.com/c/osmosis/videos.
 Students use it to help them prepare for NBME exams, Step 1, and Step 2.

-The Director of Instructional Design and Learning Innovation is the administrator for Osmosis.
-The director (or one of the project manager coordinators) sets up the structure in Osmosis for the academic year.
-This is done for when coordinators add curricular content, they can be sure to add it to the proper course.
+The Director of Instructional Design and Learning Innovation is the administrator for Osmosis for the college of medicine.
+The director (or one of the project managers) sets up the structure in Osmosis for the academic year.

 Determining When Video Content Has Been Updated Heading link